- Parents Home

 What Are Side Effects?

-Side effects can range from tiredness and flu-like symptoms to hair loss and blood clotting problems.
-Because it's hard for doctors to predict how the body will react, a child who is being treated for cancer is closely monitored.
+Side effects can range from tiredness and nausea to hair loss and blood clotting problems.
+Because each person responds a little differently to treatment and it's hard for doctors to predict exactly how the body will react, they'll closely watch a child who is being treated for cancer.
 Doctors weigh the amount and severity of side effects against the benefits of treatments.

 Side effects vary: